library(tidyverse)

 ungroup()

 Here’s a view of the first several rows of the long format data.
 In this format, each subject should have 4 rows of data, one for each timepoint.
+Since there are 12 subjects total, the entire data sate in this form will be 48 rows long.

 %>%